agongi/study/spring-common/cacheable/README.md

 - Precondition
   - The same parameters always guarantee the same return
   - The result is stored in cache defined in configuration like ehCache or redis
+  - If result is null, it is not stored in cache

 If the same key comes as parameter defined in key attribute of @Cacheable (e.g. key = "#key"), method body will not be executed and get result from cache